Martyrs' Day: Turkey

 March 18, is recognised in remembrance of Turkish soldiers fallen in action.
 It is on the same date Ottoman forces defeated a naval attack of the Allied Powers in Gallipoli Campaign during World War I on March 18, 1915.

 Uganda

 In Uganda, Martyrs' Day is celebrated on June 3, mainly in honor of the Uganda Martyrs; Christian converts who were murdered for their religion in Uganda's biggest kingdom, Buganda in the late-1880s.

 United Arab Emirates

 Martyrs' Day (United Arab Emirates) also known as Commemoration Day (United Arab Emirates) will be marked annually on November 30, recognising the sacrifices and dedication of Emirati martyrs who have given their life in the UAE and abroad in the field of civil, military and humanitarian service.

 United States

 Memorial Day (originally known as Decoration Day) is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
 Since 1971, the holiday is observed on the last Monday of May.
-The holiday was observed on May 30 from 1868 to 1970.
+The holiday was observed on May 30 from of 1868 to 1970.

+Martyrs Day is an annual day of observance to honor slain American activists and protesters, of any era, in United States history.
+American martyrs can also be those whose deaths led to positive change in the areas of civil rights, social justice, equality, labor, and voting rights in the United States.
+Martyrs Day is observed each year on July 5th, following the celebration of Independence Day on July 4th, and acts as a day of education, reflection, and recommitment regarding social justice and civil rights.
+A variety of local committees host formal Martyrs Day events across the nation on July 5th, along with informal grassroots events.
+Martyrs Day was founded by professor, author, and legal historian Gloria J. Browne-Marshall, in 2025, and inspired by her book "A Protest History of the United States."
+America's first Martyrs Day was observed on July 5, 2026.